 Going to be in Boston for the 4th of July weekend?
-Check out our handy guide for things to do, events and more to celebrate our nation’s birthday in the beautiful historic city of Boston.
-From fireworks and whale watching cruises to walking tours and bike rides, you’ll be out and about and all around.
+Check out our picks for fun activities, events, and more to celebrate our nation’s birthday in the beautiful historic city of Boston.

-The city’s most historic Fourth of July festival pays tribute to Boston’s colonial and maritime heritage.
+The city’s most historic 4th of July festival pays tribute to Boston’s colonial and maritime heritage.

-If you’re in town and able to start your weekend a little early, you won’t want to miss out on the 2015 Boston Harborfest.
+You won’t want to miss out on the 2016 Boston Harborfest.
 This popular local festival is filled with tons of fun and patriotic, exciting events and things to do like revolutionary re-enactments, free concerts and tours, museum exhibits, cruises, and more.

 Most events are being held (you guessed it) on the famous Boston Harbor waterfront.
 There will also be many participating Boston attractions in the historic downtown area of the city.